1. I have a remarkable amount of knowledge about privacy and data protection.

 4. …although I can talk legalese with lawyers and technobabble with techies if I need to.

 Precision and accuracy are often important when talking about complex points of law, or sophisticated technologies.
-That’s fine by me, I’m good at translating Geekspeak into plain English.
+That’s fine by me, I’m good at translating Geekspeak into plain English and back again.

 5. My consultancy is excellent value for money!